earao/IO-teaching-2-from-the-imaginary-to-the-real-world/readme.md

 ## Workbook 3: Answers

-If you want to check your work or to get a hint as to where you might be going wrong, here are the answers to Workbook 1: Matrix algebra.
+If you want to check your work or to get a hint as to where you might be going wrong, here are the answers to Workbook 3: Writing functions and for-loops.

 Right click and download this file: